achubaty/achubaty.github.io/_posts/2012-02-28-list-of-abbreviated-journal-names.md

 To run the script:

--save it to the *jabbrev* directory;
+- save it to the *jabbrev* directory;
--open a terminal and type:
+- open a terminal and type:

     ```
     cd path/to/jabbrev